Article updated on November 29, 2018

 Regarding foreclosure, the VA requires borrowers to wait two years before applying for a VA loan, a shorter waiting period than for FHA or conventional loans.

 Although you can get a mortgage after a short sale or foreclosure, having either one on your credit report lowers your score.
 When you are ready to apply for a mortgage, the better your credit score and overall credit picture, the better off you’ll be.
-Here are some steps to help yourself out before you apply.
+Here are some simple ways to improve your credit score:

 Just because you experienced a short sale or foreclosure doesn’t mean you will never be able to get a mortgage loan again.
 You can.
 How long you must wait to qualify depends on the type of loan you want—FHA, conventional, or VA—and your particular circumstances.
 It’s true that for several years post mortgage crisis, lenders were reluctant to lend to people with a short sale or foreclosure, but that is no longer the case.
 If you are ready to be a homeowner again, now is a good time to start looking for a home and to begin arranging financing.